-- 1) If problems occur with your Access Point, press the reset button with a pencil tip (for less than 4 seconds) and the Access Point will re-boot itself, keeping your original configurations. - 2) If problems persist or you experience extreme problems or you forgot your password, press the reset button for longer than 4 seconds and the Access Point will reset itself to the factory default settings (warning: your original configurations will be replaced with the factory default settings).
+- 1) If problems occur with your Access Point, press the reset button with a pencil tip (for less than 4 seconds) and the Access Point will re-boot itself, keeping your original configurations. - 2) If problems persist or you experience extreme problems or you forgot your password, press the reset button until the Power LED goes off and the Access Point will reset itself to the factory default settings (warning: your original configurations will be replaced with the factory default settings).